Your first data warehouse: A practical approach

 Collaboration with different departments is crucial to comprehensively grasp their unique perspectives and priorities.
 Engaging with stakeholders ensures that the data warehouse is designed to cater to a wide array of informational needs, aligning with the organizational goals and objectives.

 Furthermore, identifying pivotal business drivers is essential.
 Beyond explicit feedback, it's crucial to recognize the primary business levers often represented by cross-departmental data.
 These drivers shed light on the core aspects that significantly impact the business's success.
-For instance, in an e-commerce business, the main levers might focus on increasing customer lifetime value, improving conversion rates, and optimizing ad spend to align with the customer's worth.
+For instance, in an e-commerce business, the main levers might focus on increasing customer lifetime value, improving conversion rates, and optimizing ad spending to align with the customer's worth.

 The Tech stack